michal-bures/konkr_data/ai-chatter/default.md

 ## Major damage

+> invaded, suffered major damage, was friendly, friendly, not weaker, angry reaction
+- Ok, maybe just this once, I'll let you get away with this.
+- Uh...
+I'm sure you had a good reason for this?

+> invaded, suffered major damage, was friendly, friendly, angry reaction
+- Wait what?...
+- I don't understand...
+- Um, what is the meaning of this?
+- Eh, what are you doing?...

-> invaded, suffered major damage, was ally, angry reaction
+> invaded, suffered major damage, was ally, not friendly, angry reaction
 - You treacherous bastard!
 - How could you!
 - Should have seen it coming!